-60. With reference to paragraphs [91-93] of the General Panel Guidelines, the Panel will conduct a trial assessment [using a number of submissions selected from universities' submissions.
+60. With reference to paragraphs 91-93 of the General Panel Guidelines, the Panel will conduct a trial assessment using a sample of submissions selected from universities' submissions.
 These sample submissions will be assessed by all members of the Panel.
-Members will share among themselves any important observations in the assessment to ensure fairness and consistency in the actual assessment.]
+Members will share among themselves any important observations in the assessment to ensure fairness and consistency in the actual assessment.
 Submissions used for the trial assessment will be assessed afresh during the main assessment period regardless of their assessment results during the trial.
 The Panel will decide on the sample size after the submissions are received.